kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 classes.
 When you declare a contract on Starknet, its information is added to the
 [Classes Tree](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/starknet-state/#classes_tree),
-which encodes informations about the existing classes in the state of Starknet by mapping class hashes to their.
+which encodes information about the existing classes in the state of Starknet by mapping class hashes to their.
 This class tree is itself a part of the Starknet State Commitment, which is verified on Ethereum during state updates.
 The class itself is stored in the nodes (both sequencers and full nodes) of Starknet.

-Implementing this solution would require us to declare a new class everytime a contract is deployed using Kakarot.
+To implement this solution, we must declare a new class each time a contract is deployed via Kakarot.
 This new class would contain the EVM bytecode of the contract, exposed inside a view function that would return the entire bytecode when queried.
 To achieve that, we would need to have the RPC craft a custom Starknet contract that would contain this EVM bytecode, and declare it on Starknet - which is not ideal from security perspectives.

 ## Implementation details

-Kakarot uses the first solution, storing the bytecode inside a storage variable that is commited to Ethereum.
+Kakarot uses the first solution, storing the bytecode inside a storage variable that is committed to Ethereum.
 This solution is the most secure one, as it relies on Ethereum as a DA Layer, and thus inherits from Ethereum's security guarantees, ensuring that the bytecode of the deployed contract is always available.